-For police to be able to conduct THC tests as proposed in Bill C-46, officers must have reasonable suspicion that a person "has alcohol or drugs in their body" to submit drivers to oral fluid tests and reasonable grounds a crime has been committed to conduct blood tests.
-A key consideration which addresses the intersection between enforcement and citizen rights includes transparency in how police officers will establish "reasonable suspicion" to initiate an assessment of impairment.
-Although the necessity to establish reasonable suspicion and grounds can act as a potential safeguard against random testing, these grounds, such as smell of cannabis, are not always indicative of impairment at the time of driving.
+For police to be able to conduct a legal blood or oral fluid test as proposed in Bill C-46, officers must have reasonable grounds to suspect that a person "has alcohol or drugs in their body" to submit drivers to tests.
+A key consideration which addresses the intersection between enforcement and citizen rights includes transparency in how police officers will establish "reasonable grounds" to initiate an assessment of impairment.
+Although the necessity to establish reasonable grounds can act as a potential safeguard against random testing, these grounds, such as smell of cannabis, are not always indicative of impairment at the time of driving.
 There are important concerns that what is considered 'reasonable' is up to the police officers discretion, which can lead to unequal targeting and application of these new laws, particularly for medical users.

 The most problematic policy concern when it comes to medical cannabis-impaired driving is determining what specific per se limit could be set that would also factor in distinct medical use and high inter-individual variability.
-As one example, a study by Johnston et al. demonstrated that "permit holders" for medical cannabis use in California were significantly more likely than non-permit holders to test positive for THC - even among heavy or regular non-permit users, concluding that, "police officers may need to modify their enforcement effort to apprehend cannabis-impaired drivers based on medical cannabis legislation".14
+As one example, a study by Johnston et al. demonstrated that "permit holders" for medical cannabis use in California were significantly more likely than non-permit holders to test positive for THC - even among heavy or regular non-permit users, concluding that, "police officers may need to modify their enforcement effort to apprehend cannabis-impaired drivers based on medical cannabis legislation". ^{14 (p.
+109)}